Acholi people: Religion

+Acholi Religious Leaders' Peace Initiative

 The religious leaders have tried to help end the conflict in the country of the last two decades and to reconcile the parties.
 "In 1997, the Catholic, Anglican, Muslim, and later the Orthodox religious leaders of Acholi formalized their increasing cooperation on peace issues by setting up the Acholi Religious Leaders' Peace Initiative (ARLPI)."
 They have continued to work to end the war through negotiation.
 Kitgum, Pader and Gulu, the three districts of the Acholi sub-region, each established peace forums for continuing discussions.
 In addition, the peace forums have worked to help establish the Amnesty Commission.
 They have also "played a vital role in Acholi traditional reconciliation processes and in preparing the community to receive former combatants."
 In discussing the peace talks of 2005–2007, Latigo noted leaders who called for a revival of the traditional processes of the indigenous people by which they worked for accountability and justice, namely, mato oput.
 Ruhakana Rugunda, the Ugandan minister of internal affairs and leader of the government negotiating team, noted the effectiveness of the traditional system.
-He and others have suggested it could help the nation more than adopting the Western system of the International Criminal Court at The Hague (although some charges had already been filed against LRA leaders in 2005 there.
+He and others have suggested it could help the nation more than adopting the Western system of the International Criminal Court at The Hague (although some charges had already been filed against LRA leaders in 2005 there).